-7. Guided Meditation for Sleep and Healing with Binaural Beats and 3D sounds (Meditation Vacation) (40 min.)
+7. Guided Meditation for Sleep and Healing by Meditation Vacation

-The scene of this meditation is the beach at night with bonfire.
-Along with the dreamscape music, you can hear the sounds of the waves, and the crackling of an open fire.
+The scene of this meditation is the beach at night with a bonfire.
+Along with the dreamscape music, you can hear the sounds of the waves and the crackling of an open fire.
 This meditation will promote healing while you sleep.

 Here is a meditation that boosts your self-esteem.
 It will help you overcome your fears, so you can develop greater inner strength.
 The music is calm, the voice soothing, and the affirmations powerful.
 After a while, the voice fades out and the music helps you drift into a deep sleep.

-10. Guided Meditation for a Deep Peaceful and Calm Sleep (Meditation Vacation) (47 min.)
+10. Guided Meditation for a Deep Peaceful and Calm Sleep by Meditation Vacation

 This sleep meditation uses guided imagery to help calm your body and restless mind.
 The background music is slow and drifting.

-Guided meditations with hypnosis are an effective way to reprogram your subconscious mind for a desired way of thinking or behavior.
-When we’re in a deep state of relaxation, our mind is more receptive to new information.
-So during meditation, it is an excellent time to assimilate positive affirmations that can improve the quality of your life.
+Guided meditations with hypnosis are an effective way to reprogram your subconscious mind for a desired way of thinking or behaving.
+When we’re in a deep state of relaxation, our mind is more receptive to new information, so during meditation, it is an excellent time to assimilate positive affirmations that can improve the quality of your life.

 These meditations will mainly help change your views about sleep.
 One is geared to facilitate healing, and another will help you deal with stress and anxiety.

-11. Deep Sleep Hypnosis for Mind Body Spirit Cleansing (Rain & Music for Guided Dreams Self-Healing) (Michael Sealey) (1 hr.
-30 min.)
+11. Deep Sleep Hypnosis for Mind Body Spirit Cleansing by Michael Sealey

-Michael Sealey is one of the more popular guided meditation artists on YouTube, and for good reasons.
-The recordings are high quality, and use a good balance of the different elements to achieve the desired effect.
+Michael Sealey is one of the more popular guided meditation artists on YouTube, and for good reason.
+The recordings are high quality and use a good balance of the different elements to achieve the desired effect.
 This guided meditation uses soft music and guided imagery to promote inner healing while you sleep.

-14. Sleep Hypnosis Meditation Female Voice – Guided Meditation Sleep (Soothing Music Relaxing) (3 hrs.)
+14. Sleep Hypnosis Meditation Female Voice by Soothing Music Relaxing

 Though not as popular as most other guided meditations, this one uses a female voice and hypnosis techniques to guide you into a deep sleep.
 Her voice is soft and soothing, and the music is a slow dreamscape that gives you a feeling of floating on air.

-15. Guided Meditation for Sleep.
-Hypnosis with Subconscious Programming To Fall Asleep (Guided Meditations with Nicky Sutton) (1 hr.
-16 min.)
+15. Hypnosis with Subconscious Programming To Fall Asleep by Nicky Sutton

 Here is another good meditation by Nicky Sutton.
 The first 18 minutes help you relax your body.
 Afterwards, the affirmations help reprogram your mind to go into a deep sleep.